jrmils89/unity-project/README.md

 ## Unsolved Problems, etc.

 - Canvas styling was an continues to be a bit of a challenge to get responsive (as it's not designed to do that)
-- Our initial wireframes were very good to get us started, but we had to adjust them about halfway through as styling and functionality came together.
+- Our initial wireframes were very good to get us started, but we had to adjust them about halfway through as styling and functionality came together
 - Our flow chart drawer has some issues playing nicely with Firefox at the moment
+- There are still some small bugs with the undo/redo buttons when creating your own flow charts.
+For example, writing two texts and then hitting undo will replace the first text wit the 2nd text in the position of the first text

 ## Contributors
 The site was developed by Levi Tardio, Masha Vainiblat, and Jesse Mills. #unity